 However, microblading is not always a good option for mature clients.

 Older skin is generally quite thin and the fine lines blur the strokes, so microblading can a) cause permanent scarring with its manual technique, and b) give unsatisfactory results – the strokes can become a blurry mess.

 So although it’s not impossible if your skin is not too thin, you might want to consider the alternatives.

 To get a complete overview of microblading treatment, visit our Ultimate Guide to Microblading Eyebrows.

 This procedure means darkening the lash line by blending dark pigments into it.
+It gives the lash back the volume and the color they often lose with age.
 As there are no harsh lines but rather shading, this look is appropriate for any age group and for every situation.

 To get a complete overview of a SMP treatment, visit our Ultimate Guide to Scalp Micropigmentation.

 In today’s beauty-obsessed world, body image is a universal struggle that affects women and men of all ages.
 While some people get increasingly comfortable with their bodies with age, many people develop new insecurities.

-So, contrary to the popular belief, women over 60 still very much care about their looks and enjoy highlighting their femininity.
+So, contrary to the popular belief, women of a certain age still very much care about their looks and enjoy highlighting their femininity.
 It can also relieve their frustration with some common issues that impede makeup application, like poor eyesight and trembling hands.

 Permanent makeup is a great way for older women and men to minimize or reverse some of the effect of ageing.
 It can give you back your brows, youthful rosy lips, enhance your lash line, or volumize your hair.